Koji Nakanishi: Personal life

 When Nakanishi appeared at a reception where he was scheduled to receive an award or to present a scientific paper, the audience could most generally expect an added spectacular surprise treat, as he was also an accomplished, amateur magician.

 Nakanishi married Yasuko Abe in 1945 (d.
 2008).
-They have two children: Keiko and Jun; three grandchildren: Aya, J. Kenji López-Alt, and Pico; and a great-granddaughter.
+They have two children: Keiko and Jun; three grandchildren: Aya, J. Kenji López-Alt, and Pico; and a great-granddaughter and two great-grandsons.

 The Nobel Prize winner Satoshi Ōmura was Nakanishi's student at Tokyo University of Education.
 He was the doctoral advisor of Chinese billionaire, WuXi AppTec founder Ge Li at Columbia University.